Leech (character): Reception

 In 2014, Entertainment Weekly ranked Leech and Artie Maddicks 23rd in their "Let's rank every X-Man ever" list.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Leech from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Leech from Earth-295 appears in Age of Apocalypse.

 Days of Future Past

-An alternate universe variant of Leech from Earth-811 appears in Wolverine: Days of Future Past.
+An alternate universe version of Leech from Earth-811 appears in Wolverine: Days of Future Past.

 Ultimate Marvel

-An alternate universe variant of Leech from Earth-1610 appears in Ultimate X-Men.
+An alternate universe version of Leech from Earth-1610 appears in Ultimate X-Men.

 Ultimate Universe

-An alternate universe variant of Leech from Earth-6160 appears in Ultimate Wolverine #5.
+An alternate universe version of Leech from Earth-6160 appears in Ultimate Wolverine.